chuckreynolds/Selfish-Fresh-Start/readme.txt

 1. That's it... seriously.
 Everything is done already.
 Enjoy.

 == Changelog ==
+= 0.5 =
+* checking if DISALLOW_FILE_EDIT is defined or not to avoid issues. if not add it.
+* comments div affecting some sites not able to turn them back on. spotty, so taking out for now

 = 0.4 =
 * temporarily removed removing 'slugdiv' from posts and pages as it was found to hinder the edit permalink updating function. that's another issue with wordpress but had to stop hiding that until wp fixes that.